 Contributions and Achievements:

-Fischer had three sons; two of whom became medical doctors and died as soldiers during World War I. Hermann Fischer, his third son, became a famous biochemist.
+He married Agnes Gerlach in 1888 and they had three sons; two of whom became medical doctors and died as soldiers during World War I. Hermann Fischer, his third son, became a famous biochemist.

 He was awarded the Nobel Prize for Chemistry in 1902 for his work on sugars and the purines.
 He was influential in establishing the Kaiser Wilhelm Institutes in 1911, now called the Max Planck Institutes.

 Fischer died in Berlin on July 15, 1919 shortly after being diagnosed with cancer.
 He was 66 years old.